snowkylin/snowkylin.github.io/hobbies.md

 # Animal Protection

 I strongly concern about ecological and environmental issues, especially animal protection.
-In fact, I am the 9<sup>th</sup>, 10<sup>th</sup> and 11<sup>th</sup> president of [Animal Protection Association of Zhejiang University](http://www.zjuapa.com) when I am in my undergraduade study minoring in Biological Science (Sep.
+In fact, I am the 9<sup>th</sup>, 10<sup>th</sup> and 11<sup>th</sup> president of [Animal Protection Association of Zhejiang University](http://www.zjuapa.com) when I am in my undergraduade study minoring in Biological Science (Sept.
 2013 - Mar.
 2016).
 I revived the association from 5 remaining people to one of the most influential association in Zhejiang University with 5 departments, more than 40 staffs and more than 150 members, which was awarded Outstanding Student Association of ZJU in 2014.

 The regular activity of our association contains: